This article is applicable to the following database integrations:

 max_standby_archive_delay settings are set to 30 seconds.

-To ensure Stitch’s queries are successful, increase these settings to 8-12 hours, especially for large historical syncs.
+To ensure Stitch’s queries are successful, increase these settings to 8-12 hours, especially for large historical jobs.
 You can also increase these values in smaller increments until you find the perfect middle ground.

-After the initial historical sync completes, you can typically decrease these settings again.
+After the initial historical replication completes, you can typically decrease these settings again.